-Your CCAIR site may want to consider armbands or nametag for children enrolled at the CCAIR site as well as an extra precaution.
+CCAIR sites may want to consider armbands or nametags for children enrolled as an extra precaution.

 8-C. COMMUNICATION

 If your CCAIR site encompasses a large area, CCAIR personnel will need a way to stay in communication with each other.
 Walkie-talkies, phone apps that allow for walkie-talkie functionality, or an intercom system may serve this purpose.
 Zello® is a smart phone application that allows a smartphone to function as a walkie talkie.